shftan/shftan.github.io/index.md

 - 1/23: I have been elected president of the [Women in Machine Learning](https://wimlworkshop.org) organization (WiML).
 - 1/23: I will be the Tutorial Chair for [FAccT 2023](https://facctconference.org/2023/index.html).
 - 9/21: I will be the Diversity & Inclusion Chair for [AISTATS 2022](http://aistats.org/aistats2022/).
-- 6/21: I will be a discussant at the [International Seminar on Selective Inference](https://www.selectiveinferenceseminar.com/past-talks).
-Looking forward to discussing model distillation!
-- 2/21: The gradient boosted tree distance we propose in [this paper](https://arxiv.org/abs/1611.07115) has gotten some interest.
-Here is some [code](https://github.com/shftan/tree_ensemble_distance) that illustrates how to calculate it.
 - 10/19: I gave a talk at Data & Society's Meeting on Fair ML in Health about risk scoring models in healthcare.
 - 7/19: I had a blast helping out with [UCSF's AI4ALL program](http://ai4all.ucsf.edu/)!
 I presented on dataset bias and helped mentor a project team using electronic medical records to predict opioid overdose and other conditions.
-- 4/19: I will be giving a talk at Columbia's Data Science Institute in the [Data for Good seminar series](https://events.columbia.edu/cal/event/eventView.do?href=/public/cals/MainCal/CAL-00bb9e24-69b3e39a-0169-b633b324-000010e3.ics).
 - 3/19: I'm excited to help teach the new [ML for biomedicine course at UCSF](https://ticr.ucsf.edu/courses/machine_learning.html).
 This is perhaps the first official ML course at UCSF and I'm looking forward to teaching again!
-- 12/18: I'm co-organizing a workshop at ICLR 2019 on [Debugging ML models](https://debug-ml-iclr2019.github.io/).
-Submit your paper or demo!
 - 6/18: Honored to receive a [Microsoft Research Dissertation Grant](https://www.microsoft.com/en-us/research/academic-program/dissertation-grant/#!grant-recipients).
 - 6/17: Grateful to receive the [American Statistical Association Wray Jackson Smith Award](http://stattrak.amstat.org/2017/07/01/smithscholarship/)
-- 3/17: My project evaluating the impact of later school start times in NYC public schools has received an [Engaged Cornell grant](http://engaged.cornell.edu/recipient/2017-18-engaged-graduate-student-grant-recipients/).
-You can read more about it [here](https://cals.cornell.edu/news/engaged-graduate-student-grants-fund-phd-students/) and [here](http://news.cornell.edu/stories/2017/04/engaged-graduate-student-grants-fund-16-phd-students).

 For other news, click <a class="paper" href="oldernews.html">here</a>.